thomasli0324/PerkBank/README.md

 # Order [Important]
 Now you can check on the order button , a form will automatically display in the simulator.
-There are some fields you need to input to process to the next step.
+There are some fields you need to input to proceed to the next step.

                 1. Account Name
                 2. Account Number